-Question Answer Marks EITHER 3(a) In what ways, and with what effects, does Dickens present friendship in the novel Oliver Twist ?
-25 Mark according to the levels of response marking criteria.
-OR 3(b) Paying close attention to the language, tone and narrative methods, discuss the following passage, showing its significance to the novel as a whole.
+Question Answer Marks EITHER 3(a) 'The settings in the novel are more than just a background to the action.'
+25 Discuss some of the effects created by Dickens's use of different settings in the novel Oliver Twist in the light of this comment.
+Mark according to the levels of response marking criteria.
+OR 3(b) Paying close attention to the writing, analyse the following passage, considering what it adds to Dickens's presentation of Nancy in the novel as a whole.
 25 Mark according to the levels of response marking criteria.